Rhythm Nation 1814 (film): Choreography

 Another critique stated "most of the video consists of Jackson with background dancers performing a synchronized dance routine.
 Judging by the serious facial expressions and vigorous body movements of Jackson and her dancers, the men and women in "Rhythm Nation" are confident, courageous, and display unmatched conviction."
 Jackson and her dancers were analyzed to "march toward the camera in a dominating manner" while simultaneously "performing moves that most humans couldn’t accomplish without a personal trainer and lots of free time on their hands."
-A brief scene potentially depicting sexuality in the video's choreography was also debated, though the video was ultimately praised for its depiction of social themes, explaining "Although there are no sexually explicit lyrics or messages in “Rhythm Nation” that would be obvious to audiences, there is a short scene two minutes and thirty eight seconds into the music video that is somewhat sexual. [...]
-Instead of using sexual elements to attract audiences, it portrays the strong bond between entertainers and social activists with a common goal."

-Outfit
+Fashion

-The outfit worn for the video and performances of the song is infamous in popular culture.
+The outfit worn for the "Rhythm Nation" video and performances of the song is famous in popular culture.
 Jackson's appearance includes "a fearless red-lipped pout and long black ponytail", along with "a black baseball hat with a metal "1814" applique, a black military-style shirt jacket with silver buckles and faux leather straps and collar, black belted pants and chunky, strappy boots."
-Another analysis observed Jackson and her dancers "dressed in black, cadet-style costumes that cover the entire body except the face".
-A biography of Jackson stated she attempted her performances to "center around her and her dancers, who would act as "soldiers" in a kind of army of reformers.
-Her outfit was a dark, buttonedup uniform, and she moved in tight formation with her dancers."
-The New York Times also said the clip "stars Ms. Jackson buttoned up tight in a tailored uniform, with an Army issue coat, epaulets and combat boots".
-An additional anecdote from the publication noted "Ms. Jackson, done up in black military-inspired garb, was eager to rail against societal ills like racism and domestic abuse."
+An additional anecdote from The New York Times noted "Ms. Jackson, done up in black military-inspired garb, was eager to rail against societal ills like racism and domestic abuse."

+Jackson was often questioned for her black attire and uniforms, "Wearing black shows that for once that you can represent something positive and not negative," she emphasized.
+Jackson recalled being hurt over the comments of an African-American critic who considered her black attire "drab", saying "I would hope that everyone will understand that for once black represents something good.
+That's why I decided the color scheme for Rhythm Nation – the costumes, the cover art, the overall feeling – would be positively, uncompromisingly Black."